anilsathyan7/Portrait-Segmentation/README.md

 i.e 256x256 - 256x16 = 61440 fp32 values = 61440x4 Bytes = 245760 Bytes ~ 240KB
 it takes about 10ms extra copy time !!!**

-Howvever you can avoid this problem by using **SSBO and and opengl**, as described in the [tflite-gpu documentation](https://www.tensorflow.org/lite/performance/gpu_advanced#inputoutput_buffers).
+However, you can avoid this problem by using **SSBO and and opengl**, as described in the [tflite-gpu documentation](https://www.tensorflow.org/lite/performance/gpu_advanced#inputoutput_buffers).

 For more info refer github issue: [Tensorflow lite gpu delegate inference using opengl and SSBO in android](https://github.com/tensorflow/tensorflow/issues/26297)

 Anyway, i haven't figure it out yet ... 😜